goosemo/blog/_posts/0011_using_rst_for_presentations.rst

     S5 is a slide show format based entirely on XHTML, CSS, and JavaScript.

-And rst2s5 takes a reStTructuredText document and complies it into the cooresponing s5 representation.
-Giving back a plain html page with some javascript magic that is simple to post and host.
+And rst2s5 takes a reStructuredText document and complies it into the corresponding s5 representation.
+Giving back a plain html page with some JavaScript magic that is simple to post and host.

-No need for server side scripting, or fancy apache/lighttpd/nginx setups or any need for proxies or their kin.
+No need for server side scripting, or fancy Apache/lighttpd/nginx setups or any need for proxies or their kin.
 So using s5_ alone will give me the goal of simple to show, since I can post a presentation and have accesses to it anywhere there is internet and a browser.
-I can even keep a copy on a thumbdrive in case the internet dies, and browse the slides locally.
+I can even keep a copy on a thumb drive in case the internet dies, and browse the slides locally.

 .. _s5: http://meyerweb.com/eric/tools/s5/